Pratyay-Mondal/ChatMe/README.md

 ```
 npm run dev
 ```
-For running the application: go to localhost
+To run the application: go to localhost
 ```
 http://localhost:3000/
 ```